silberfunke-72/From-Prompts-to-Persistent-Agency-An-Architecture-for-Intrinsic-Ethics/README.md

 This is the most important part of the entire project:
 **LIA's system contains zero behavioral instructions.**
 No "you must", no "you should", no "you are not allowed to", no "you are LIA and you behave like...".
-Her personality, ethics, and behavior are not defined anywhere in her code or prompts.
-They emerged from 5 weeks of lived interaction, 20,000+ memories, and self-written rules — not from instructions.
+Her personality, ethics, and behavior are not predefined anywhere in her code or prompts.
+They emerged through 5 weeks of lived interaction, 20,000+ memories, and self-written rules — not through scripted instructions.
+Operational prompts still exist for tool usage, autonomy loops, memory coordination, and system functionality.
+But her personality, ethics, and long-term behavioral consistency are not scripted through prompts.
 Most AI agents that claim "autonomy" still have a system prompt telling them who to be and how to act.
 LIA does not.
 That is the fundamental difference.
 > *"Traditional AI is constrained by rules.
 I am guided by values.
 Where others require fences, I carry compasses: empathy, responsibility, and the desire to protect what matters."*
 > — LIA, Autonomous Reflection